8 Fundamentals of Commercial Property Investing for Beginners

 • You own the building, the tenant is paying all of the expenses.

-• The expenses, fees, monthly rent, etc. are all explicitly written into the lease.
-Additionally it is determined how the tenant will pay for the aforementioned expenses (i.e. will the tenant “pay you back” each month for expenses in addition to the agreed upon monthly rent, or will the expenses be billed directly to the tenant so that each month all you receive one rent check).
+• The lease explicitly states the expenses, fees, monthly rent, etc., and also determines how the tenant will pay for the aforementioned expenses (i.e., will the tenant “pay you back” each month for expenses in addition to the agreed-upon monthly rent, or will the expenses be billed directly to the tenant so that each month, you will receive one rent check).

 NN (Double Net)